TueHaulund/STP/DOCUMENTATION.md

 ```
 *all* returns true if *pred* holds for all elements in the sequence.
 The parameters must satisfy the following requirements:
 * The sequence must define *SequenceType::value_type*, *SequenceType.begin()* and *SequenceType.end()*.
-* The result of calling *pred* on an element of *SequenceType::value_type* must be implicitly convertible to bool.
+* The result of calling *pred* on an element of type *SequenceType::value_type* must be implicitly convertible to bool.

 ```c++
 std::vector<int> int_vec({1, 2, 3, 4});